aradi/nanocut/doc/configuration.rst

 ^^^^^^^^

 Specified as `[cylinder: NAME]`.
-It creates a body with circular base and top areas which are orthogonal to the difference vector of their centers.
+It creates a body with circular base and top areas being orthogonal to the difference vector of their centers.
 The circumference of the circles at the top and the bottom are connected by the smallest lateral area possible.
 As the radius of the circles can be different, you can also create truncated cones.